NeverNight/ServicesFromWSDL/ServicesFromWSDL/Readme.txt

+Create services providers at AUTHORTIME(!) from one or more wsdl descriptions

 In order to create services files from one or more wsdl definitions:
 In the terminal change into this directory and execute:

-./ServicesFromWSDL ../GeneratedFiles wsdlDefinitions/user.xml wsdlDefinitions/tracking.xml wsdlDefinitions/info.xml
+./ServicesFromWSDL -d ../GeneratedFiles -m swift wsdlDefinitions/*.xml

 That will read in the xml files <2 parameter>...<n parameter> and output the generated swift files into the folder <1nd parameter>